qmacro/qmacro.github.io/about.md

 He has spent many happy hours teaching kids & teachers to code.
 He ran a [CodeClub](/2013/04/18/codeclub-thoughts/) in his local village school, is a voluteer at [Manchester CoderDojo](http://mcrcoderdojo.org.uk), a STEMnet Ambassador and in 2013 ran a centre in Manchester for [Young Rewired State](http://getcodingkids.com/young-rewired-state/).

-He is married to his theoretical childhood sweetheart Michelle, and has a son, [Joseph](http://jcla1.com), of whom he is **very** proud.

 ## Writing and Talks ##

 He's written two books for O'Reilly ([Programming Jabber](http://shop.oreilly.com/product/9780596002022.do) and [Google Pocket Guide](http://shop.oreilly.com/product/9780596005504.do)), conceived, edited and co-written a book on UI5 ([30 Days of UI5](https://www.amazon.co.uk/30-Days-UI5-Celebrating-milestone-ebook/dp/B017MOJEWG)) and is co-author of the SAP Press book [Practical Workflow for SAP (3rd Ed.)](https://www.amazon.co.uk/Practical-Workflow-Revised-Rickayzen-Hardcover/dp/B011DCBNZO).